 - Write with SEO best practices in mind – Use keywords in your posts, and put them near the front of the post along with your most important message.

 - Use a high-quality image – Images help attract the eye and make posts more interesting, but only if they look good.
 Make sure your image isn’t pixelated and is sized correctly.
 The ideal size is 750 X 750.
 Also, ensure the focal point of your image is centered because it may get cropped.
 And always preview the post before publishing to verify the way everything will look when live.

 - Be mindful of text on images – Depending on the user’s device, parts of the image may get cut off.
 Keep that in mind if your image has text on it.

-For more information on Google My Business posts, click here.
+For more information on Google Business Profile posts, click here.

-Have additional questions about Google My Business or want to learn even more?
+Have additional questions about Google Business Profile or want to learn even more?
 Call us at 815.431.1000 or submit this form to contact us.